rerealising/transcript-summarizer/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a web app designed to generate concise notes from a lecture transcript, powered by Google Gemini.
-The transcript may be sourced manually, through an existing API endpoint <i>(currently, only YouTube is supported)</i>, or scraped from Echo360 through a TamperMonkey integration.
+The transcript may be sourced manually, through an existing API endpoint <i>(currently, only YouTube is supported)</i><s>, or scraped from Echo360 through a TamperMonkey integration</s>.
+Echo360 integration has been deprecated - updated UI means the previously written integration no longer works, and transcripts can now be directly downloaded from echo360.

 <b>Please note that this project currently requires you to provide your own Google Gemini API key!</b>